 Are Yellow Sac Spiders Dangerous?

-Another, more rare, complication that can occur with a bite from one of these spiders is a rotting of the flesh.
+A rare complication that can occur when bitten by one of these spiders is rotting of the flesh.
 Yellow sac spider venom contains cytotoxin, which can create a necrosis in the bite wound.
 For this reason, bites from yellow sac spiders are often mistaken for the bite of a brown recluse.
-But, it is important to understand that brown recluse venom is much more potent than the venom of a yellow sac spider.
+It is important to understand that brown recluse venom is much more potent than the venom of a yellow sac spider.

 Since bites from these spiders can be painless, it is possible to wake up with a bite wound and not know what bit you.
 Take appropriate action to avoid infection, no matter what kind of bite you have.
 If a blister or lesion appears in the center of the wound, be aware that this may be a warning of necrosis beneath.